stautonico/CST4714-final/README.md

 - Mask the check numbers in the invoice payment record
 - Implement constraints to validate that a given enum value (like invoice status) is only one of the allowed values
 - Make table for invoice status instead of hardcoding varchar
+- Add more invoice statuses (overpaid, etc)
+- DO NOT SELECT c.* IN CUSTOMERS THAT HAVE UNPAID INVOICES